CRNCwork/.github/profile/README.md

 Continuously experiment with your systems of organization and your time mgmt approach; set aside time to get ideas from life hackers.

-How your body uses the day matters; remove chairs and avoid most sitting; continuously standing will strengthen your [musculoskeletal system](https://en.wikipedia.org/wiki/Human_musculoskeletal_system).
+Stop weakening your body; remove chairs and avoid most sitting; continuously standing will strengthen your [musculoskeletal system](https://en.wikipedia.org/wiki/Human_musculoskeletal_system).

 Never waste any energy on HATING yourself or others; learn how to FORGIVE without forgetting lessons learned from any unpleasant incidents.